gbossi/BitcoinClusterAggregator/README.md

 ## Abstract

 The aim of the project is to parse and analyze the bitcoin block-chain in order to retrieve useful information about the transaction between known wallets, using a distributed approach.
+In this project all the data will be stored inside hdfs and the algorithms computation is managed by Spark enviroment.

 ## Approach